wstran/erc20/README.md

 ## 🚀 Deployment

-> Deploy your token with a single command:
+> Deploy your ERC-20 contract with a single command:

 ```bash
 npm run deploy:erc20